 Bachelor’s in Nursing Programs

 The University of North Dakota’s four-year Bachelor of Science in Nursing (BSN) program, the largest in the state, requires students to complete general college coursework in the liberal arts in addition to a rigorous nursing curriculum, which begins in the junior year.
 Nursing courses focus on the complex childbearing family, child health nursing theory, adult nursing care, health promotion, and assessment across the lifespan.
 Nursing majors will also complete mandatory practicums.
 Practicums typically span six weeks, earning students four credits toward the BSN.
 The UND College of Nursing awards scholarships to eligible nursing students, with applications due each spring.

 Dickinson State University

-Dickinson State University provides students, who already hold an associate’s degree in nursing, with the opportunity to earn a Bachelor of Science in Nursing (BSN) through the BSN completion program.
+Dickinson State University provides students who already hold an associate’s degree in nursing with the opportunity to earn a Bachelor of Science in Nursing (BSN) through the BSN completion program.
 Students must complete 130 credits, 64 of which are in the BSN completion program.
 The remaining 66 credits are generally transferred from the associate’s degree.
-Curriculum includes general education and nursing coursework.
+The curriculum includes general education and nursing coursework.
 Nursing courses focus on nursing role transition, community health, clinical concepts, nursing research, and health assessment.
 Nursing majors may want to become involved on campus by joining the Nursing Students’ Association.
 Applications are due by February 1 of each year.